Carl Milliken: Motion Picture career

 Milliken left office on January 5, 1921.
 The following year, he became executive secretary and chief spokesman of the Motion Picture Producers and Distributors Association (later the Motion Picture Association of America), the movie industry's first self-censorship body.
 Milliken served as executive secretary for more than two decades, retiring in 1947.

 In retirement

 After stepping down from the MPAA, Milliken served as the managing trustee of Teaching Film Custodians, a trust for educational films, and also served a term as president of the American Baptist Foreign Missionary Society.

 Personal life

 Milliken married twice.
-His first wife, the former Emma Chase, died in 1930.
+His first wife, Emma Chase, died in 1930.
 He then married her sister, Caroline Chase.
 With his first wife, Milliken had one son and six daughters.
-His first wife was the daughter of his alma mater's president George Colby Chase, while his second wife was Chase's other daughter.
+His wives were the daughters of his alma mater's president George Colby Chase.
+Milliken died at a Springfield, Massachusetts nursing home in 1961 at the age of 83.
+He is buried at Forest Grove Cemetery in Augusta, Maine.